What You Need to Know About Chemical Engineer

 - Perform laboratory studies of steps in manufacture of new products and test proposed processes in small-scale operation, such as a pilot plant.

-Skills Needed to be a Chemical Engineer
+Qualities of a Chemical Engineer

 Science: Using scientific rules and methods to solve problems.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.